Link Search Menu Expand Document

 The Challenge We Face

 We enterprise software developers know how to write Repeatable and Automatable tests.
-In particular, we rely on Deterministism when we write tests to verify expected behavior and to ensure that no Regressions occur as our code base evolves.
+In particular, we rely on Determinism when we write tests to verify expected Behavior and to ensure that no Regressions occur as our code base evolves.
 Why is determinism a key ingredient?
-We know that if we pass the same arguments repeatedly to a function, we will get the same answer back (with special exceptions).
-This property enables our core testing techniques, which give us essential confidence that our applications meet our requirements, that they implement the use cases our customers expect.
-We are accustomed to pass/fail answers!
+We know that if we pass the same arguments repeatedly to most Functions (with some exceptions), we will get the same answer back consistently.
+This property enables our core testing techniques, which give us the essential confidence that our applications meet our requirements, that they implement the Use Cases our customers expect.
+We are accustomed to unambiguous pass/fail answers!

-Problems arise when we introduce Generative AI Models, which are inherently Probabilistic and hence nondeterministic.
-Can we write the same kinds of tests now?
-If not, what alternative approaches should we use instead?
+Problems arise when we introduce Generative AI Models, where generated output is inherently Stochastic and hence nondeterministic.
+We can’t write the same kinds of tests now, so what alternative approaches should we use instead?

 Developer to AI Expert Spectrum

-Figure 1: The spectrum between deterministic and probabilitistic behavior.
+Figure 1: The spectrum between deterministic and stochastic behavior, and the people accustomed to them!

 Project Goals